christian-eriksson/ShellFrame/README.md

   |-- one.sh
 ```

-The command script needs to accept the `-h` flag and display a help text for the
+The command scripts need to accept the `-h` flag and display a help text for the
 command then exit (with `0` status) if provided.
 It must also accept the `-v`
 flag, for verbose output, and execute normally if it is provided (with some
 extra logs if verbose logging is implemented).
 When `cli.sh -h` is called it